Alto1772/kmc-exew32-loader/README.md

 ## `make DEBUG=1`

 activates debug mode and logs the wrapper actions in stderr.
 Add `WITH_LOG_FILE=1` to write in log.txt, but when exe32-linux is about to spawn (fork and exec) another exe32-linux process the newly created child process will overwrite the same log file, so avoid using the flag if you want to view the logs.
 (The only programs that I know of are MILD.OUT and MAKE.OUT)

+## `make NOBASEPATH=1`

+removes the "default base path" (first path to search for .out).
+Use it if you wanna move exe32-linux to other places, and make sure the PATH variable contains a path to bin .out programs.